neurodebian/neurodebian/sphinx/projects.rst

 ********************

 This page lists current and planned NeuroDebian projects.
-Each description lists a couple of tasks the remain to be done to accomplish the goal of a particular project.
+Each description lists a couple of tasks remaining to reach the goal of a particular project.
 If you want to contribute, take a look at them and email the neurodebian-devel_ mailing list with your intention to help.